Health insurance mandatory for all international students

 Failure to fulfill the insurance requirement

 Any student who is not enrolled in insurance, or has not been approved for a waiver, will have class registration blocked.
-Failure to maintain a full-time courseload will lead to termination of your I-20 by the International Student Services office.
+Failure to maintain a full-time courseload will lead to termination of your I-20 by the Int'l Student and Scholar Services office.

 UW Tacoma Student Health Services